mvolkmann/blog/src/web-dev-tips.md

 - `:invalid` matches form elements that contain an invalid value.

-- `:user-invalid` matches form elements that the user has interacted with and have an invalid value.

 - `:read-only` matches elements that cannot be modified by the user.

 - `:read-write` matches elements that can be modified by the user.